python/cpython/Doc/c-api/import.rst

    function :func:`__import__`, as the standard :func:`__import__` function calls this function directly.

-   The return value is a new reference to the imported module or top-level package, or *NULL* with an exception set on failure (before Python 2.4, the module may still be created in this case).
+   The return value is a new reference to the imported module or top-level package, or *NULL* with an exception set on failure.
 Like for :func:`__import__`, the return value when a submodule of a package was requested is normally the top-level package, unless a non-empty *fromlist* was given.

    Failing imports remove incomplete module objects, like with :cfunc:`PyImport_ImportModule`.